 Actuarial valuations for pension funding purposes are performed annually as at January 1 and are required to be filed with OSFI by June of the same year.
-The January 1, 2022 funding valuation was filed with OSFI in June 2022.
+The January 1, 2023 funding valuation was filed with OSFI in June 2023.

-Once the valuations are filed, going concern pension contributions are based on the January 1, 2022 actuarial valuations, with a retroactive adjustment to the beginning of the calendar year.
+Once the valuations are filed, going concern pension contributions are based on the January 1 actuarial valuations, with a retroactive adjustment to the beginning of the calendar year.
 The regulations governing the funding of federally regulated pension plans require actuarial valuations to be performed on both a going concern and a solvency basis.
-The actuarial valuations performed as at January 1, 2022, including the impact of the merger, reported a going concern surplus of \$1,346 (January 1, 2021 - \$1,297) and a statutory solvency deficiency of \$405 (January 1, 2021 - \$501).
+The actuarial valuations performed as at January 1, 2023 reported a going concern surplus of \$1,049 (January 1, 2022 - \$1,346) and a statutory solvency deficiency of \$291 (January 1, 2022 - \$405).